How to Avoid Holiday Hackers | Auctioneer Software

 With the holiday season in full swing, it is important to beware of Holiday Hackers.
 Hackers take advantage of the busy holiday season when people are most distracted to access their accounts and steal and use their valuable personal information.
 Hacking typically increases over holidays but it is always happening, so if you haven’t updated your password in a while, do it today!
 Read on to become aware of the many different methods hackers use to gain access to your account as well as tips and do’s & don’t when it comes to creating a new password.

-A few of the most common types of methods to be aware about are phishing emails, key loggers, cookie theft, and easily guessed passwords.
+A few of the most common types of methods to be aware of are phishing emails, key loggers, cookie theft, and easily guessed passwords.

 Phishing Emails

 Almost everyone has received a phishing email at least once in their life.
-Phishing emails can be disguised as emails from your boss, coworker, a large organization (like Amazon or Netflix, Apple, etc) or a person you trust.
-The goal of phishing emails it to get you to click on a link or attachment within the email.
+Phishing emails can be disguised as emails from your boss, coworker, a large organization (like Amazon or Netflix, Apple, etc), or a person you trust.
+The goal of phishing emails is to get you to click on a link or attachment within the email.
 Phishing emails will do this by

 Key Loggers